Overcome Obstacles: Turning Your Obstacles into Power

-And for a while you will feel relieved, but then you start noticing all those old feelings, all those reasons why you wanted to change in the first change.
+And for a while, you will feel relieved.
+But then you start noticing all those old feelings.
+All those reasons why you wanted to change in the first change.
 Deep down you know you’ve short-changed yourself.

 But it’s not too late.
 It’s never too late.
 Refusing to follow the call is all power for the cause.
 It is a recognised stage in the Hero’s Journey.
-At some level everyone refuses or doubts the call.
+At some level, everyone refuses or doubts the call.
 But you are still on the journey.
 All you need to do is to recommit.
 And when you do that, feel the surge of energy that returns to you.

 What To Do When You Hit An Obstacle?

-So what do you when you hit an obstacle?
+So what do you do when you hit an obstacle?
 And how do you know when it’s an obstacle?
 This is a crucial question.